On this page:

 Is smoking on outdoor dining patios prohibited in San Diego County?

 Smoking on outdoor dining patios at restaurants is prohibited in the unincorporated area of San Diego County.
-The cities of Carlsbad, Chula Vista, Coronado, Del Mar, El Cajon, Encinitas, Imperial Beach, La Mesa, National City, Oceanside, and Solana Beach also prohibit smoking on outdoor dining patios.
-Restaurant owners in other areas of San Diego County can make their own voluntary policy to prohibit smoking in the outdoor dining area of their eating establishment.
+The cities of Carlsbad, Chula Vista, Coronado, Del Mar, El Cajon, Encinitas, Imperial Beach, La Mesa, National City, Oceanside, San Diego (City) and Solana Beach also prohibit smoking on outdoor dining patios, though several cities allow designated smoking areas or made exemptions for specific restaurants that were in existence when the ordinance was passed.
+State law grants restaurant owners the right to prohibit smoking even if it is legal in their jurisdiction.

 For more information, contact us at tobacco@sdcounty.ca.gov.